Kr1shu01/Kr1shu01.github.io/_pages/about.md

 ___
 <p align="center"><strong>The fall is still the same fall.</strong></p>

 The wind collapses the pine needles, which fall into the saltwater marsh, and the rain seems less real.
-The moist air held raw power, and the rain fell into the wind like a glowing diamond in the dark night, angular and dripping into the dark lake, creating many messy and delicate ripples.
+The moist air held raw power, and the rain fell into the wind like a glowing diamond in the dark night, dripping into the wind as if it were angular, and dripped into the dark water of the lake in many stray and delicate ripples.
 The sky and the clouds mingled, unable to see each other, who was black and who was white.<br>

 Abruptly, a distant lightning rush down, the sky surprised a small piece of light purple, is like wisteria.
 White transition into purple, fading into deep black, sinking into the dark night, constituting a door of light, over there is far away.
-Lightning, like a white dragon, traveled through it, sending gusts of legacy to the world.<br>
+Lightning, like a white loong, traveled through it, sending gusts of fall to the world.<br>

 The abandoned red-walled and black-tiled house, huddled in the storm, suffers from the whiplash.
 The room is overgrown with thistle, flowers and insects are dormant, decaying in the fragrant soil, among the pebbles.
-The roar stops, the rain gets heavier, and the only thing you can hear is the leaves hitting the forest.<br>
+The roar stops, the rain gets heavier, with only the sound of it piercing through the forest and striking the leaves.<br>

-The wind is still fresh and quiet, the rain is still pouring, and it is still the same legacy.<br>
+The wind is still serene, the rain is still pouring, and it is still the same fall.<br>

 Wake up in the morning, the piercing sense of light came, the sky is blue and transparent, there is not a trace of clouds in the sky, like a piece of flawless cloth.
 The reeds around the piece, the culvert is still silently flowing, two water ripples meandering, breaking the silence of this ultra-void.<br>

 The muddy path weeps, some giant reptile leaving a clear track.
-This legacy will not be filled, will not be stained, with a trace of blood.
-Even if civilization leaves me behind, I will no longer chase civilization, I will enjoy this legacy ......
+This fall will neither be filled nor stained with a trace of blood.
+Even if civilization leaves me behind, I will no longer chase civilization, I will enjoy this fall ......

 ___
 <p align="center"><strong>Under the City of Chang'an.</strong></p>